xmessner/pkm/README.md

 # pkm
-loading pkm files from grafx2 pixel drawing tool
+With this you will be able to load and use pkm files from GRAFX2 pixel drawing tool.
+The file format is really simple and is a good training to learn how to add an ilage loader.